Code-Institute-Submissions/simon-6/README.md

 ### Features Left to Implement <a name="future_feat"></a>
 + The opportunity for a user to create a username against which their highscores can be saved
-+ The opportunity to present the data for the top high scores
++ High scores presented for all users